-Does all the online message board misinformation have you wishing you could find a little surefire expert advice on how to clean a windshield?
-Here at Glass Doctor®, we know a lot about auto glass, so we can tell you first-hand that the idea you can - or should - use common window cleaners to clean your auto glass is, in fact, FICTION.
+Does misinformation online have you wanting expert advice on how to clean a windshield?
+Here at Glass Doctor, we know a lot about auto glass, so we can tell you first-hand that the idea you can use common window cleaners to clean your auto glass is FICTION!

 Why shouldn’t you use common window cleaner on your auto glass?